icooper21/Accenture-Job-Sim/REMOVE_ROWS.md

 -- 	(Type IS NULL) or (Sentiment IS NULL) or (Score is NULL)

 --no records have null values (16 records altogether)

+--

+DELETE FROM Reactions
+WHERE Type_Reaction IS NULL ;

+SELECT *
+FROM Reactions